Commerzbank settlement with U.S. likely to exceed $1 bln - source

-NEW YORK (Reuters) - Commerzbank AG’s expected settlement with authorities over alleged violations of U.S. sanctions and anti-money laundering laws is likely to exceed $1 billion in penalties, according to a person familiar with the probes.
+NEW YORK, Dec 11 (Reuters) - Commerzbank AG’s expected settlement with authorities over alleged violations of U.S. sanctions and anti-money laundering laws is likely to exceed $1 billion in penalties, according to a person familiar with the probes.

 The settlement is still being negotiated, and a deal before the end of the year is unlikely, two sources said.